Cursi/reservation_ionic_app_mps/README.md

  ## Description
  This is an University Project whose purpose is to develop a web application which create and manage reservation timelines for any kind of organization resources in several clicks.
+ ## Team members
+ This would have not been possible without implication  of:
+ * Razvan-Mihai Cursaru - Project Manager and Developer
+ * Claudiu Dobos - Developer
+ * Andrei Ungureanu - Tester
+ * Razvan Munteanu - Tester
+ * Stefan Sava - Technical Writer

  ## Technologies
  Project is created with
  * HTML5